ctrlVnt/Real-YT-Music/README.md

 ## Features

 1. **Music Discovery**: RYTM allows you to search and explore a vast library of music content available on YouTube.
-Discover new songs, artists, and genres with ease.
+Discover new songs, artists, and genres with ease. **without ads** !

 2. **Playlist Management**: Create and manage playlists within RYTM that are not synchronized with your YouTube account.
 This means you can curate your music without cluttering your YouTube playlists.